Gamprin: History

+Politics

+Gamprin is locally administered by the mayor and a 8-person municipal council, elected every four years since 1975.
+The incumbent mayor is Johannes Hasler, since 2019.

+List of mayors (1864–present)

 Geography

-Gamprin, with an area of 6.188 km², lies in the hilly landscape west of Eschnerberg and consists of the villages Gamprin and Bendern.
+Gamprin, with an area of 6.188 km2, lies in the hilly landscape west of Eschnerberg and consists of the villages Gamprin and Bendern.
 It is a scattered settlement, and contains the old hamlets of Au, Bühl, Badäl, Salums and Gölla.
 To the south, Gamprin borders on the Rheinau-Tentscha exclave of the municipality of Eschen as well as on Vaduz and Schaan, to the east lies the municipality of Eschen, and to the north Schellenberg and Ruggell.
 In the west, the Rhine forms the border with the municipality of Sennwald in Switzerland.

 Gamprin has an exclave with the so-called Nendler Berg western slope of the Dreischwestern Massif.
 It is 72.38 ha of communal forest above Nendeln and Schaanwald.
 Another communal forest of 40.52 ha is located on the Eschnerberg.

 The municipality contains the 2.6 ha Gampriner Seele, the only lake in Liechtenstein.
 It was created by a flood of the Rhine with enormous erosion in 1927.

 Coat of arms

 Until 1950 the municipality of Gamprin didn't have a coat of arms nor an official flag.
 The council of Gamprin established a committee to design a flag and a coat of arms for the municipality.
-The yellow ribbon symolises the Rhine and the roses were from the coat of arms of the knight "Rüdiger von Limbach", who had his residence in Gamprin in the Middle Ages.
+The yellow ribbon symbolises the Rhine and the roses were from the coat of arms of the knight "Rüdiger von Limbach", who had his residence in Gamprin in the Middle Ages.
 In 1958 the new flag and coat of arms were adopted by the municipality of Gamprin.